Using MIDI with Move

 Compatible MIDI controllers

-Move works with class-compliant, USB Low Speed and USB Full Speed MIDI devices, and it receives Poly Aftertouch data.
+Move hosts class-compliant, USB Low-Speed and USB Full-Speed MIDI devices, and it sends and receives Poly Aftertouch data.
+Only one USB MIDI device can be connected at a time.

 Move can deliver up to 500 mA of power on the USB MIDI Port.
 Certain MIDI controllers require more power; these can be connected using a powered USB hub.
 Please note that not all available MIDI devices are guaranteed to work.